mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 Going back to this example, you'll see that it generates the C code for this, but not the scaffolding to actually compile it.
 What are these return arguments `a` and `b`?
 If you hover over them in the editor you'll see that they say `i32` and `.tuple_of_free_vars`.
 The first argument is the index into the `kernels` array.

-You can use it with a macro like `kernels[!a]` to get the actual code string.
-The second argument is not actually a symbol, the type you see in the editor is an outright lie, though it does hint what it is supposed to be.
+You can use it with a macro like `$”kernels[!a]”` to get the actual code string.
+The second `b` argument is not actually a symbol, the type you see in the editor is an outright lie, though it does hint what it is supposed to be.

 ```sl
 print_static b